Will Cryptocurrency Protocols Be Fat or Thin?

 The second is that the cryptocurrency protocols have a quite higher level of awareness about the application layer as compared to their web counterparts as they are highly structured.
 SMTP, the thin layer protocol is highly unstructured and offers a low level of awareness about how it is being used.

-However, the data structuring is done on the application layer by the companies like PayPal, that are then able to extract the value by charging a fee for the value they are offering.
+However according to crypto news, the data structuring is done on the application layer by the companies like PayPal, that are then able to extract the value by charging a fee for the value they are offering.

 Moreover, as SMPT is an unaware protocol you can structure the invoice by saying: